-- Technological Hazards: For the Dams Sector, these include a higher risk of systems failure; erosion and instability related to changing environments or industry practices; maintenance and rehabilitation of decades-old infrastructure; and threats from population growth and development. - Cybersecurity: Key cyber risks include cyberattacks that target inadequate security controls, outdated patches, and unknown vulnerabilities; social engineering attempts designed to gain operator credentials; and intrusions from insider threats.
-All such attempts could allow attackers to access critical control systems and disrupt or control physical components and processes. - Aging Infrastructure and Workforce: Many Dams Sector assets were built decades ago and require routine maintenance to operate safely.
+- Natural hazards potentially impacting the sector include increased frequency of extreme weather, reduced water tables, increased droughts, and more frequent earthquakes.
+Combined with an increased population using sector resources, safe operations may be stressed, leading to loss of life, property damage, or disruption of facilities and - Technological hazards include a higher risk of systems failure, erosion and instability related to changing environments or industry practices, maintenance and rehabilitation of decades-old infrastructure, and threats from population growth and - Cybersecurity hazards include cyberattacks that target inadequate security controls, outdated patches, and unknown vulnerabilities, social engineering attempts designed to gain operator credentials, and intrusions from insider threats.
+Such attempts could allow attackers to access critical control systems and disrupt or control physical components and processes. - Aging infrastructure and workforce render the sector vulnerable to disruptions and recovery delays.
+Some Dams Sector assets were built decades ago and require routine maintenance to operate safely.
 Some may require rehabilitation to meet improved safety criteria or address new risks from extreme weather and downstream population development.
 Many Dams Sector jobs are highly technical or specialized and have limited turnover.
-Facilities are losing institutional knowledge as experienced workers retire. - Criminal Activities and Terrorism: Though the catastrophic failure of a dam would be difficult to achieve through a conventional terrorist attack, recent international events suggest terrorists still consider dams attractive targets because of the potential for significant economic, environmental, and public safety disruption.
+Facilities lose institutional knowledge as experienced workers retire. - Criminal activities and terrorism can take many forms with impacts ranging from temporary disruptions in operations to the total loss of a facility.
+Though the catastrophic failure of a dam would be difficult to achieve through a conventional terrorist attack, recent international events suggest terrorists still consider dams attractive targets because of the potential for significant economic, environmental, and public safety disruption.
+The adversary could commit a criminal act to access the facility, test security defenses, or draw security forces away from another area of the facility where they intend to execute a larger attack.